Varun-Ballari/GTiOS-Website/README.md

 # Website for iOS Club
-### Version 2.0
+### Version 1.0

-This is the second version of the iOS Club at Georgia Tech's website.
+This is the first version of the iOS Club at Georgia Tech's website.

 ### About
 - Static website built on HTML, CSS, and Javascript